wmcconn/reference-architectures/data/enterprise_bi_sqldw_advanced/README.md

     azbb -s <subscription_id> -g <resource_group_name> -l <region> -p onprem.parameters.json --deploy
     ```

 This step may take 20 to 30 minutes to complete.
 It includes running a [DSC](https://docs.microsoft.com/azure/architecture/best-practices/naming-conventions#naming-rules-and-restrictions/powershell/dsc/overview) script to install the tools and restore the database.

+> Note: The template contains a network security group which allows inbound RDP access to the sql-vm1 virtual machine from the internet to support connecting in a later step.
+You should edit the inbound rules on `ra-bi-onprem-nsg` to only allow connections from your network.

 ### Deploy Azure resources